-Shan Potts at the Tabernacle of Faith Baptist Church.
+Shan Potts at the Tabernacle of Faith Baptist Church

 This past weekend I had the honor of speaking at the fourth annual All Men’s Conference hosted by Tabernacle of Faith Baptist Church, in south LA.
 I was inspired to see so many men gathered, young and old, from all walks of life.

-Rev. John David Long, and the staff at Tabernacle of Faith have a long and rich tradition of service in the community.
+Rev. John David Long and the staff at Tabernacle of Faith have a long and rich tradition of service in the community.
 In fact, Rev. Long served for 23 years as the Supervisory Pastor to the U.S. Department of Justice/Federal Bureau of Prisons.

 In this country, being convicted of a crime can have devastating consequences.
 And once out of custody, the hurdles can seem almost insurmountable.
 The effects of criminal convictions are pervasive and can continue causing harm long after a person has paid their debt to society.
-My hope is that we can reverse this trend.
+I hope that we can reverse this trend.
 That’s my passion, and that was the focus of my talk.

 For many, a criminal conviction is like a scarlet letter that you wear for the rest of your life.
 But there is still hope.